A05annex/HRVHS_SkyStone_Blocks/README.md

   Troubleshooting:
   * If the program does not start and you get messages that `FL`, `FR`, `RR`, or `LR` could not be found, it means the motors have not been correctly configured in the configuration on your robot control phone.
-Ususally this meas a motor is missing or the name was misspelled.
+Usually this means a motor is missing in the configuration or the name was misspelled.
   * If the wrong wheel spins - you have the motor that is spinning plugged into the wrong port.
   * If the encoder that is incrementing does not match the motor that is getting power and spinning - you don't have the encoder for the motor plugged into the same port as the motor.